andreacipriani/rename-files-creation-date/README.md

 `./rename-files.rb folder_name`

-the script will rename all the files with the format `YYYY-MM-DD HH.MM.SS`, subfolders are ignored.
+the script will rename all the files with the format `YYYY-MM-DD HH.MM.SS`, keeping the same file extension.
+Subfolders are ignored.

 Enjoy your renamed photos, now you can easily browse them by file name in chronological order.